 According to Wikipedia, roughly 450 to 500 million atheists form 7% of the global population.
 76% of them reside in Asia and the Pacific.
 With 90% of its population made up of atheists China is home to the largest atheist community in the world.
-In the light of these numbers have you ever thought what are your chances of never meeting an atheist?
+In light of these numbers have you ever thought about what are your chances of never meeting an atheist?
 What will you say if an atheist happens to question your beliefs?
 Given below are three ways you can respond to one.
 Not to convert him but to help you create a nurturing environment for a cordial conversation.
 [Image: Richard Dawkins on 18th September 2019 protesting the visit of Pope Benedict XVI to the United Kingdom Credit: Jasn]

 Your story is an acceptable response to any Atheist

 I have met several atheists in my lifetime, and when asked why I believe God exists, instead of reasoning with them I explained how I used to be a world-class failure before I began believing in Jesus.
 I know it’s an acceptable response to any atheist because at least one of them many years down the road had surrendered his life to Jesus.

 Of course, reasoning matters.
 Nevertheless, let’s not put the cart before the horse, shall we?
 Now he might have a scientific counter-explanation to your story.
 Who cares?
 You have planted a seed of thought.
 After all, the golden rule is all about relationships.
 Love your neighbour as yourself.
 What good is our faith if we can’t coexist with our atheist brethren?

 Point your atheist friend to an informative source

 Now, I am not saying you must never, ever witness to your atheist friend.
 After all, if you love him as yourself you will not want to see him in hell.
 So how can you share your beliefs with him and not look like a threat at the same time?
 By pointing them to an information source.
 Jesus did it.
 He always pointed out the Pharisees, his biggest critiques to scripture.